techandpeople/techandpeople.github.io/_proposals/4_Mobility_in_Virtual_Environments_for_Blind_People.md

 ###############
 # TO EDIT
 # pub title
-title: "Mobility in Virtual Environments for Blind People [João]"
+title: "Mobility in Virtual Environments for Blind People"

 # publication image
 image: